Rush Limbaugh behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 There's a story here, but Blue Cross has revealed 2015 health insurance rate increases.

-North Carolina's largest health insurer said uh Wednesday their rates are going to go up 13% on average.
+North Carolina's largest health insurer said Wednesday their rates are going to go up 13% on average.

-They've been promising everybody the premiums are going to come down.
+They're promising everybody the premiums are going to come down.

 Keep your doctor.